ryanmio/Fediverse-Decentralized-Ads/docs/Decentralized_Advertising_Fediverse_ActivityPub.md

 2. **User Autonomy**: Give users control over their ad experience, with options to fine-tune or opt-out.

-3. **Privacy**: Design the system with privacy as a cornerstone, aligning with the values of the Fediverse.
+3. **Privacy**: Design the framework with privacy as a cornerstone, aligning with the values of the Fediverse.

 4. **Seamless Integration**: Leverage existing ActivityPub protocols for easy adoption and implementation.